 There are two parts to the above article.
 The toggles that you see above are covered in Part 2.
 Part 1 is a separate set of GP-CLI that you can use to configure Fail2Ban to limit login attempts if you’d like to do so.

 Part 3.
-Additional Measures / Nginx Hardening
+Additional Measures / Nginx and OLS Hardening

 The Additional Measures tab contains a variety of options to further lock down your websites.
 We highly recommend you both take advantage of them and learn exactly what they all do.
 Unlike the other tabs, each of these settings are completely independent from one another and have to be activated individually.